mesosphere/dcos-docs-site/pages/1.11/installing/installation-faq/index.md

     <p class="message--note"><strong>NOTE: </strong>After this command is issued, the IAM is completely unavailable.
 Any requests to the IAM will fail.</p>

-1. Finally, we rename the `iam_new` database to `iam`.
+1. Rename the `iam_new` database to `iam`.

     ```bash
     sudo /opt/mesosphere/bin/cockroach sql --certs-dir=/run/dcos/pki/cockroach --host=$(/opt/mesosphere/bin/detect_ip) -e "ALTER DATABASE iam_new RENAME TO iam"
     ```
     <p class="message--note"><strong>NOTE: </strong>After this command is issued, the IAM is available again.
 Requests to the IAM will once again succeed.</p>

-    The IAM database is restored from the backup file and the cluster is operational.
+    The IAM database is restored from the backup file and the cluster returns to healthy operation.

 <a name="zk-backup"></a>